icinganalysis/icinganalysis.github.io/content/meteorology of icing clouds conclusions.md

 ](images%2Fwilliam_lewis_1947%2FFigure%203.png)
 _from "FLIGHT INVESTIGATION OF METEOROLOGICAL FACTORS CONDUCIVE TO AIRCRAFT ICING", William Lewis, NACA Conference on Aircraft Ice Prevention A Compilation of Papers Presented by NACA Staff Members.
 6505/NACA-1947/8, 1947._

+## Summary
+The most enduring legacy of the NACA publications on icing meteorology is their direct influence on the current icing regulations.

+## Key Points
+1. NACA publications contributed heavily to the creation of the Appendix C icing regulation.
+2. The key flight tests and publications were complete by 1952.
+3. Some engineering judgement went into creating the icing regulation.
+4. There was remarkable progress in the three-year span 1946 through 1949.
+5. The data from 1952 compares well to more recent flight test measurements.

 ## Discussion

 The most enduring legacy of the NACA publications on icing meteorology is their